 I am an Assistant Professor in the Department of Computer Science at the University of Colorado Boulder, where I lead the Boulder Language and Social Technologies research group.
+I am fortunate to be part of the thriving Boulder NLP community, working alongside outstanding colleagues and students.
 I am also a Faculty Fellow at CU’s Institute of Cognitive Science, and affiliated faculty in the Department of Information Science.

 Before joining CU, I was a Postdoctoral Researcher at Microsoft Research NYC.
 I completed my PhD in Computer Science at Purdue University, and my BSc. in Computer Science and Engineering at the Universidad Simon Bolivar in Caracas, Venezuela, where I was born and raised.